CCSKore/QNick/README.md

 ## What is SQL?
 SQL is a form of Database storage which can be accessed from multiple servers, if you have multiple servers connected to the SQL server then nicknames can be synced.

+# GitHub
+Here are some instructions for some GitHub things some people may want to mess with

+## Getting development builds